-With our cash and cash equivalents as of March 31, 2020 of approximately \$95.9 million and expected cash flow from operations, we believe our sources of liquidity and capital will be sufficient to finance our continued operations and growth strategy for at least the next twelve months.
+With our cash and cash equivalents and short term investments as of September 30, 2020 of approximately \$72.8 million and expected cash flow from operations, we believe our sources of liquidity and capital will be sufficient to finance our continued operations and growth strategy for at least the next twelve months.
 In May 2020, we accessed the second \$10.0 million tranche from our \$60.0 million credit facility with MidCap.
 The facility provides us with access to an additional \$40.0 million which is subject to the achievement of certain conditions.
+Additionally, on August 4, 2020, we entered into an Open Market Sale AgreementSM (Sales Agreement) with Jefferies LLC (Jefferies), as our sole sales agent, pursuant to which we may sell, from time to time, through Jefferies, shares of our common stock having an aggregate offering price of up to \$65.0 million.